nishantapatil3/spire-federation-kind/README.md

 Wait until the clusters deploy on your setup, then deploy metallb for load balancing such that two clusters can reach each other by their external IP's

+> **Note:** `172.17.*` address might be different on your docker network for kind, check that and replace with your IPAM address in below metallb and spire config.
+Check `docker network inspect kind` on your device

 ```bash
 helm repo add metallb https://metallb.github.io/metallb